KuCoin Shares Market Cap Reaches $93.73 Million (KCS)

-KuCoin Shares (CURRENCY:KCS) traded 1.2% lower against the US dollar during the 1-day period ending at 23:00 PM E.T. on July 14th.
-During the last week, KuCoin Shares has traded up 19.9% against the US dollar.
-One KuCoin Shares coin can now be purchased for $1.17 or 0.00002994 BTC on popular exchanges.
-KuCoin Shares has a total market cap of $93.73 million and approximately $7.88 million worth of KuCoin Shares was traded on exchanges in the last day.
+KuCoin Shares (CURRENCY:KCS) traded down 1.2% against the U.S. dollar during the 1-day period ending at 17:00 PM Eastern on July 16th.
+KuCoin Shares has a market capitalization of $93.73 million and $7.88 million worth of KuCoin Shares was traded on exchanges in the last 24 hours.
+During the last seven days, KuCoin Shares has traded 19.9% higher against the U.S. dollar.
+One KuCoin Shares coin can currently be purchased for about $1.17 or 0.00002994 BTC on popular exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.